gadgetmobile/domoticz/README.md

-# Domoticz fork with BleBox suport
+# Domoticz fork with BleBox support

 The **master** branch here contains a major rework of BleBox devices support for Domoticz.